pablobarbera/SQL-workshop/README.md

 # Workshop: Querying large-scale online datasets: SQL and Google BigQuery

 This repository contains the materials for a short workshop entitled "CQuerying large-scale online datasets: SQL and Google BigQuery," versions of which I have taught at the ECPR summer school and the University of Southern California.
-It will next be offered at the London School of Economics on February 2018.
+It will next be offered at the London School of Economics on December 2018.

 The worskhop website is at http://pablobarbera.com/SQL-workshop/